 Poet Mara Jebsen: Priestdaddy by Patricia Lockwood.

 Artist David Bernardy: The past few months I was re-reading some stuff.
-Read A Visit from the Goon Squad again, and still liked it a lot.
-And read Wolf Hall for the third time.
+Read again A Visit from the Goon Squad by Jennifer Egan, and still liked it a lot.
+And read Hilary Mantel’s Wolf Hall for the third time.
 I can fall into that book forever.
 Also read Jennifer Willoughby’s poems from her book Beautiful Zero.
 Check her out.